gravitee-io/gravitee-platform-docs/docs/apim/getting-started/install-guides/install-on-amazon/apim-components-installation.md

 {% hint style="info" %}
 **Developer portal clarification**

-The developer portal package does not provide its own service.
+The Developer Portal package does not provide its own service.
 It provides:

 * a javascript application that can be found at `/opt/graviteeio/apim/portal-ui`
 * an Nginx configuration that can be found at `/etc/nginx/conf.d/graviteeio-apim-portal-ui.conf`